Aaron Mooy: Huddersfield Town

-2016–17: Acquisition from Man City and loan to Huddersfield
+2016–17: Move to Man City and loan to Huddersfield

-Mooy was signed by Manchester City on a three-year deal on 30 June 2016.
-His contract was understood to be around $4 million per year, making him one of the highest-paid Australian footballers.
+In June 2016, Mooy transferred from Melbourne City to fellow City Football Group team Manchester City, signing a three-year contract, understood to be around $4 million per year, making him one of the highest-paid Australian footballers.
 Six days after signing for Manchester City, Mooy was loaned to Championship side Huddersfield Town for the 2016–17 season.
 He made his Huddersfield debut in their 2–1 win over Brentford on 6 August, and scored his first goal for them on 10 September in a 1–0 win over Leeds United in a West Yorkshire derby.
 On 28 November 2016, he scored the equaliser in an eventual 2–1 loss at home to Wigan Athletic.
 Huddersfield Town fans voted Mooy as the best player of the season.
 Mooy was involved in the squad that won the play-off final, scoring one of Huddersfield's four penalties in the penalty shootout against Reading, which secured them Premier League status for the 2017–18 season, the first time in the club's history.